cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 one by validating the data you receive.
 This will also demonstrate some great ways to use type annotations *at runtime*.

 The first step on the road is defining the target type for the validation.
-The API returns a dictionary with several keys, of which we are only interested in `title` and `extract`.
-But your program can do better than operating on a
+Currently, the function should return a dictionary with several keys, of which we are only interested in `title` and `extract`.
+But your program can do better than operating on a dictionary: Using [dataclasses](https://docs.python.org/3/library/dataclasses.html) from the standard library, you can define fully-featured data types in a concise and straightforward manner.
-dictionary: Using
-[dataclasses](https://docs.python.org/3/library/dataclasses.html) from the
-standard library, you can define fully-featured data types in a concise and straightforward manner.
 Let's define a `wikipedia.Page` type for our